 After wandering through many of the historic vessels, we realized that it was getting late and, since we planned to meet Matt, we needed to start on our way toward the China Basin District.

 Salesforce TowerAs we were walking along The Embarcadero, we noticed a skyscraper that we had also not seen on previous visits.

 As a 2018 completion of Salesforce Tower is expected, maybe we will have a new 61 floor building to tour on a future visit to San Francisco - probably next year!

 Tips for Touring the San Francisco Maritime National Historical ParkThe San Francisco Maritime National Historical Park includes several tourist attractions concentrated just west of Fisherman's Wharf (see maps):

-The Visitor Center, located at 499 Jefferson Street (at Hyde) offers free, self-guided tours of the on-site displays and interactive exhibits.
+- The Visitor Center, located at 499 Jefferson Street (at Hyde) offers free, self-guided tours of the on-site displays and interactive exhibits.

 - The grassy area located outside of the Visitor Center overlooks the Aquatic Park cove and beach.
 From there, visitors can access the water's edge, a great vantage point for photos of the bay, the bridge and more.

 - Across from the Visitor Center is Hyde Street Pier, home of the fleet of historic vessels.
 Open year round for touring, the $10.00 per person admission fee valid for seven days (children 15 and under plus those with an America the Beautiful annual pass enter for free) includes access to board the historic ships.

 - Located two blocks from the Visitor Center in the Aquatic Park Bathhouse Building (900 Beach Street at Polk) is the Maritime Museum (10:00 AM - 4:00 PM daily).
 In addition to being the focal point of the Aquatic Park Historic Landmark District, the museum displays art and murals created during the 1930s.

 - The Maritime Research Center (Fort Mason Center, 2 Marina Blvd., Building E) is a 10-minute walk from Hyde Street Pier and is available by appointment only for those interested in maritime research.